 Figure out what’s most important to you.
 Look for decision factors beyond the basics.
-Use the handy Website Checklist we posted last week to help sort out your priorities.
+Download our handy Website Checklist to help sort out your priorities.

 You want to confirm the basics (security, reliability, mobile, accessibility, features, expandability, etc.), but focus your decision-making on finding the best fit for your brand, culture, and growth strategy.